Your customers don’t call your IT help desk to resolve their technical issues. They call to resolve their technical issues immediately.

 Get clear early

 One of the leading causes of low FCR rates is agents who do not establish the nature of a technical issue early on in the call.
 They assume wrong, and so an issue that could be resolved in one call takes two or more calls, all because the first agent didn’t take the time and energy to understand the issue.

 Get it in writing

 Your help desk is in the repetition business.
-Your agents answer the same questions, and troubleshoot the same issues, day in, day out.
+Your agents answer the same questions and troubleshoot the same issues, day in, and day out.
 So put that in writing.
 Document all processes.

 Make sure your agents follow your documented processes.
 Common requests resolved in the same way improve your FCR rates by reducing the need to place follow-up calls to your customers.

 Make sure your agents document what they do and the troubleshooting steps they take.
 Add these steps to your knowledge for use by other agents.
 The right answers, easily found, empower your agents to resolve issues the first time around.